TheGoldenShark/SpellTrigger/README.md

 # SpellTrigger
 Computer Science NEA Project.
-A roguelike with both guns and magic.
+A roguelike video game with both guns and magic.